French Immersion 2018-2019

-Information sessions for parents of current Grade 5 students regarding registration for September 2017 will be held as follows:
+Information sessions for parents of current Grade 5 students regarding registration for September 2018 will be held in January 2018, dates will follow.

 Registrations take place in February each year for the following September.
 School District Policy #305 - Choice and Flexibility states: Application for Late French Immersion must be received at the Board office by noon on February 1 of each year (should February 1 fall on a weekend, the deadline will be at noon on the first day of school after February 1).
 If you are unsure, ask your school's principal for the specific date or contact the Education Secretary at the School Board Office on 250-770-7700.
-For registration for September 2017, information packages and application forms will be available on January 19, 2017 at all elementary school offices, the School Board Office and on our district website at www.sd67.bc.ca.
-Completed application forms must be received at the School Board Office by 12:00 noon, Wednesday, February 1, 2017.
+For registration for September 2018, information packages and application forms will be available in January 2018 at all elementary school offices, the School Board Office and on our district website at www.sd67.bc.ca.
+Completed application forms must be received at the School Board Office by 12:00 noon, Thursday, February 1, 2018.
 Parents / guardians of all applicants will be notified in writing of the status of their application.